 Brand-Name & Generic Drugs

 Express Scripts Medicare covers both brand-name drugs and generic drugs.
-Generic drugs have the same active ingredient formula as a brand-name drug.
+Generic drugs have the same active ingredients as a brand-name drug.
 Generic drugs usually cost less than brand-name drugs.
-FDA-approved generic drugs are rated by the Food and Drug Administration (FDA) to be as safe and effective as brand-name drugs.
+FDA-approved generic drugs are rated by the Food and Drug Administration (FDA) to be as safe and effective as their brand-name counterparts.

 The Express Scripts Medicare formulary includes brand and generic drugs most commonly prescribed for seniors.
 Learn more about covered drugs.